MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/status.md

       if the minimum is 1 and the maximum is 20, all of the Player's rolls will be 1 or 20 before modifiers.
 * `coin flipper`
-    * All Die rolls when the Player is the attacker will have a 50% chance of having a modifier of +1 applied if the Player has an Inventory Item with "COIN" in its [[name|Data-Structure:-Prefab#single-name]].
+    * All Die rolls when the Player is the attacker will have a 50% chance of having a modifier of +1 applied if the Player has an Inventory Item with "COIN" in its [name](prefab.md#single-name).
 * `no stamina decrease`
     * The Player will not consume stamina when moving.
 * `thief`
     * The Player will always succeed without getting caught when stealing an Inventory Item from another Player.
-      However, they will still get caught if the Inventory Item is [[non-discreet|Data-Structure:-Prefab#discreet]].
+      However, they will still get caught if the Inventory Item is [non-discreet](prefab.md#discreet).

 ### Effect